ondat/documentation/docs/reference/cluster-operator/examples.md

 ```

 If using Etcd with mTLS, it is required to create the secret with the TLS
-material on the same namspace as the StorageOSCluster resource.
-Reference its
+material on the same namespace as the StorageOSCluster resource.
+Reference it's
 name with the following parameter.

 ```yaml